ksu-hmi/Chatcare/README.md

 # Symptom-Manager-with-Chatbot
 #Symptom Manager with Chatbot is an app that one may have a conversation with a chatbot who helps them determine if they should go to their primary care doctor, urgent care, or emergency department based on their symptoms, vital signs, and health questions.
+#This project will introduce a symptom checker chatbot application for mobile devices and computers.
+Individuals using this application will be asked health-related questions prompting them to provide their symptoms.
+This chatbot application will respond with recommendations on what the individual needs to do when they submit their symptoms.
+Recommendations will consist of possible diagnosis or advise the individuals to got to the an urgent care or emeregency department.